 Now use a steel rake on the area that you have just tilled, wielding it like a fine-toothed comb to remove the majority of the uprooted weeds.
-Next, rake the area again, this time with the object of evening out the soil as best you can and removing stones, twigs, etc. A final preparation for soil solarization, our organic weed control method, will require the use of a garden hose.
+Next, rake the area again, this time with the object of evening out the soil as best you can and removing stones, twigs, etc. The final preparation for soil solarization will require the use of a garden hose.
 According to the University of Idaho Extension (UIE), you should moisten the area that you have just raked to "conduct and hold heat, to stimulate weed seed germination, and to prevent dormancy of below-ground vegetative plant parts."

 Perhaps you are wondering at this point, "Why do I need soil solarization?
 Why can't I just lay landscape fabric at this point, punch some holes in it, plant my new plants and then cover with mulch?"
 Well, the reason you can't is that your job of killing weeds has only just begun.
 Weed seeds that you can't even see are lurking beneath the surface, just waiting to sprout.
 If the weeds are vigorous enough, they will find a way back to the light (remember, the integrity of the landscape fabric will be compromised when you punch holes in it for your new plants).
 So you need to kill those seeds before you proceed with laying landscape fabric.
 And that is a job for soil solarization.